 Snake River Plain

-Except for the scattered barren lava fields, most of the area has sagebrush, grassland vegetation, now used mostly for cattle grazing.
+Except for the scattered barren lava fields, most of the area has sagebrush grassland vegetation, now used primarily for cattle grazing.

 Craters of the Moon National Monument and Preserve